david618/elastic-ingest/multi-node/aks-2019-08-15/README.md

 #### Install Gateway

-Comment out schedulerName "stork" and storageClassName to "gp2"
+Comment out schedulerName "stork" and storageClassName to "managed-premium"

 For Brokers:
 - Resource requests and limit for Kafka Broker: 2 cpu